|

 country and use inductive reasoning to show how the new incident simply

-confirms whatever opinion of the celebrity we already had in the first
+confirms whatever opinion of the celebrity I already had in the first

 that, we’re going to